Child Sex Abuse Prevention Training | Circles of Safety

 Sexual abuse prevention and safety training for youth-serving organizations and caregiving adults

-Circles of Safety (COS) is Stop It Now!’s signature training series.
-These trainings are designed for adults to prevent child sexual abuse in youth-serving environments, such as schools, foster care programs, after-school programs, camps and daycares.
-Trainings can be delivered as webinars, community workshops and comprehensive multi-day organizational trainings, including trainer certifications.
+Circles of Safety (CoS) is Stop It Now!’s signature training series.
+Using our research-backed method, these trainings teach adults how to prevent child sexual abuse in youth-serving environments, such as schools, foster care programs, after-school programs, camps, daycares, and homes.
+Our child sex abuse prevention training takes a variety of forms to best meet adults’ needs and children’s safety.

-Stop It Now! provides a skill-based, confidence-raising and action-planning educational experience.
-This is not a passive training about responding to abuse that has already happened; this is an educational session on actively keeping children safe wherever they learn, play and grow.
+For over 30 years, Stop It Now! has provided a skill-based, confidence-raising, and action-planning educational experience using our unique approach.
+This is not a reactive training about responding to abuse that has already happened; this is an educational session on actively keeping children safe wherever they learn, play and grow.

 Intended Training Audience